RJTLM/FIFA-World-Cup-Database-SQL-Python-Advanced-Queries/Documentation/Report.md

 SELECT Venue, AVG(Attendance) as AvgAttendance FROM FootballMatch WHERE Attendance IS NOT NULL GROUP BY Venue ORDER BY AvgAttendance DESC;
 ```

 Here, the query uses a SELECT statement with the GROUP BY clause and an aggregate function, AVG(), to calculate the average.
 It also includes a WHERE clause to exclude null values, and it uses ORDER BY to sort the results, illustrating the use of aggregate functions and related clauses.
 By excluding null values, we ensure accuracy in our calculations.
-This data can be pivotal for venue management and event planning, and also forecasting for future World Cup tournaments.

 ##### Top Scorer of Each Event: